May 2026 CEO Blog

 May ’26 CEO Blog

-At the Community Foundation of Lorain County, we are continually inspired by the organizations, leaders, and community members who recognize that mental wellness is built through relationships and belonging.
+At the Community Foundation of Lorain County, we are continually inspired by the organizations, leaders, and community members who recognize that mental wellness is built through relationships and belonging for all of us.

-This month, I am reminded of the book Palaces for the People, author Eric Klinenberg explores how social infrastructure like libraries, gathering spaces, community centers, parks, and local organizations help strengthen communities and improve overall well-being.
-In Lorain County, we see those ideas come to life every day through the partnerships and places that bring people together.
+This month, I am reminded of the book Palaces for the People, where author Eric Klinenberg explores how social infrastructure like libraries, gathering spaces, community centers, parks, and local organizations help strengthen communities and improve overall well-being.
+In Lorain County, we see those ideas come to life every day through the partnerships and places that bring people of all backgrounds together.

 Programs like Office on Aging, the National Alliance on Mental Illness, Riveon’s ongoing community initiatives, and El Centro’s senior gathering hours demonstrate how important it is to create intentional spaces where people can gather, share experiences, and feel connected here in our home county.

-As we move through this month, I encourage all of us to continue building the kind of Lorain County where people feel connected, supported, and cared for.
+So, as we move through this month, I encourage all of us to continue building the kind of Lorain County where people feel connected, supported, and cared for.
 Sometimes the most impactful thing we can do is ask someone how they’re doing — and truly listen to the answer.
+Taking a look through this newsletter alone offers a plethora of ways to get connected with your neighbors through opportunities like Neighbor Nights programming, trainings such as SafeZone hosted by LGBTQ+ Lorain County for you and your coworkers, or getting involved in community events, like joining the Hispanic Fund this summer at the Lake Erie Crushers Stadium for their Copa de la Diversion games… Theres always an opportunity to break out of our routines, learn something new, and make impact in our backyards.

 Together, through compassion and community, we can make more possible for one another.